 To be considered sustainable, brands must work to improve every single aspect of a product’s life cycle.
 They must use sustainable raw materials, store and transport clothing responsibly, and do their best to ensure that items can be repaired and recycled.

-Brands should also consider the human impact of fashion; working conditions on the field, in factories, in transportation, and in stores should all be as ethical as possible.
+“The aim should be to minimize any undesirable environmental effect of the product’s life cycle,” Brismar continues.
+Brands should use natural resources—like water, land, and soil—efficiently and carefully and utilize renewable energy sources.
+Brands should also consider the human impact of fashion; working conditions on the field, in factories, in transportation, and in stores should all be as ethical and as fair as possible.

 Why Is Sustainable Fashion Important?

-Patricia Espinosa — the UN Climate Change Executive Secretary — said in a statement last year, “to turn things around, we must make a choice: we can keep on with business as usual and hope to survive the consequences … or take a good hard look at ourselves in the mirror and admit that we need a drastic and dramatic change.”
+The United Nations says that if we are to save the planet, the fashion industry has to change.
+Patricia Espinosa, the UN Climate Change Executive Secretary, said in a statement in 2018: “To turn things around, we must make a choice: we can keep on with business as usual and hope to survive the consequences … or take a good hard look at ourselves in the mirror and admit that we need a drastic and dramatic change.”

-She continued, “this change must come from all people, and all sectors of the business world, including the fashion sector.”
+She continued: “This change must come from all people, and all sectors of the business world, including the fashion sector.”

 Who Is Leading the Way in Sustainable Fashion?

-What to Look for in Sustainable Fashion?
+What to Look for in Sustainable Fashion

 When searching for sustainable fashion, there are three key things to look for in a brand.

 Clothes Made Locally

 If you support smaller, local brands, you minimize your carbon footprint.
 You’re not buying into large global supply chains and contributing to their environmental impact, and you’re not increasing your own by asking for an item to be shipped around the world.
 If you don’t like it and decide to return, it’s worth bearing in mind it also has to be shipped back the same distance.